ferrous-systems/rust-training/training-slides/src/error-handling.md

 }
 ```

+<p>&nbsp<!-- run-button placeholder --></p>

+For now, think of `T` and `E` as placeholders for your own types.
+These are also called
+generics and there will be a dedicated chapter for them.

 ## I can't find it

 If you have an function where one outcome is "can't find it", we use `Option`: